 We represent farmers, consumers and members of the food production industry.
-We are currently protesting the Australian and New Zealand trade deals which fail to protect British animal welfare and environmental standards for imports.
+We are currently protesting the trade deals our government is negotiating which fail to protect British animal welfare and environmental standards for imports.

 We urge the British people to get behind our campaign by emailing MPs, sign up for updates and get involved.